-- \\ The additional cost for Bridge program is \$45 - \\ The pack must supply one adult for every 8 scouts attending.
-This adult will be free.
-Additional adults will cost \$50 per adult.
-We wish to keep adult leadership to a minimum to mimic the Scouts BSA program. - \\ Den Chiefs that wish to attend must have participated in Den Chief training prior to the start of the summer.
+The additional cost for Bridge program is \$55

+The pack must supply one adult for every 8 scouts attending.
+The cost of this adult is \$55.
+We wish to keep adult leadership to a minimum to mimic the Scouts BSA program.

+Den Chiefs that wish to attend must have participated in Den Chief training prior to the start of the summer.
 With the completion of this course, the Bridge program will be free for them.